Kick off the New Year with a taste of this iconic berry, which is loaded with antioxidants and vitamins.

 In fact, elder trees have a well-earned place in wine and spirit-making when the Elder Mother reveals her splendor in the spring.

 Blossoms of fragrant, creamy sprays transform the bare and crooked elder tree.
 In the French Alps, elderflower blooms are prized for their aroma of lychee nuts, vanilla, butter and pepper.
-Freshly harvested flowers are used to make the world-renowned St. Germain liqueur.
+Freshly harvested flowers make the world-renowned St. Germain liqueur.

-Produced in an artisanal manner, St. Germain is crafted from flowers gathered from the hillsides of the French Alps during a short four-to six-week period in spring.
-According to the company’s website, the picked flowers are bicycled to a collection depot, where they are immediately macerated to preserve the fresh flavors of the bloom.
+Produced in an artisanal manner, St. Germain uses flowers gathered from the hillsides of the French Alps during a short four-to six-week period in spring.
+According to the company’s website, they bicycle the picked flowers to a collection depot.
+Immediately, they macerate them to preserve the fresh flavors of the bloom.
 Extracting the flavors of this flower is not an easy process, and the St. Germain Company keeps theirs a family secret.

 Once the elderflowers die off, the berries ripen.